 - West Virginia

-If you live in Delaware and New York and work in Pennsylvania, your resident credit is limited to the lesser of the Pennsylvania tax you paid on the compensation earned in Pennsylvania or the resident state tax on the compensation.
+If you live in Delaware or New York and work in Pennsylvania, your resident credit is limited to the lesser of the Pennsylvania tax you paid on the compensation earned in Pennsylvania or the resident state tax on the compensation.

 If you live in Pennsylvania and work in one of the two nonreciprocal states, the Pennsylvania credit is limited to the lesser of the tax you paid to the nonresident state or the Pennsylvania tax due on the compensation that was taxed in the nonresident state.